phpro/grumphp/doc/tasks/npm_script.md

 *Default: false*

-This option will append '--silent' to the npm script to supress `npm ERR!` messages from showing.
+This option will append '--silent' to the npm script to suppress `npm ERR!` messages from showing.